myfknoll/pubnative-android-mediation-sdk/README.md

 * Android API 10 (Gingerbread 2.3.3+)
 * An App Token provided in PubNative Dashboard.
+* A Placement ID that'

 <a name="install"></a>
 # Install

 Clone the repository and import the `:mediation` project into your app.
-Allow also to import the `:library` one.

 <a name="usage"></a>
 # Usage